Are you wondering if is Guadalajara safe or not?

 Keep an Eye out when Withdrawing Money from an ATM

 When taking money from an ATM, it can be different from at home.
-Make sure there are no hidden cameras pointed towards you, and no people watching.
+Make sure there are no hidden cameras pointed toward you, and no people watching.

 There will be those trying to know your PIN so that they can take your card and spend it before you know it is missing.